readikus/early-saas-handbook/docs/intro.md

 The guide is split into the main areas:

-* Audit - what is the idea like?
-What do the founders bring to the table?
-What's in it for you?
-Red flags to look for.
 * Understand the product, and work towards product/market fit.
 * Turning the product vision into a reality.
 Engineering best practice for rapid development.
 * Building and nuturing the technical team.
 How to attract talent & be the model colleague.

 In established organisations, these roles are usually assigned to people with experience, training and competence in these areas, but in an early stage startup, the budget for the roles doesn't exist, but the responsibilities do, and if they don't get done, the startup will collapse.

 ORIGINAL VERSISON (possibly bnetter)

 * Find a clear unmet need, define the product vision & recruit your early adopters.
-* Pick the technology that will deliver the main parts of the proof-of-concept with the least effort.
+* Explore the technology that will deliver the proof-of-concept with the least effort.
-* Find the engineer(s).
+* Build the team
-* Build it!
+* Build the product!

+Before all of that, we need to have an honest audit into the state of the startup, the founders, the package and the common red flags to look for.
+Human nature has a magical way of ignoring glaring problems and only seen the greener grass, and I'm not sure the perfect opportunity exists, however we should enter into these ventures with realistic expectations.

 # The Golden Rules